Code-Institute-Submissions/ugly-mugs-e-commerce/README.md

 7. When you press enter your local clone will be ready.

+8. Install the requirements from requirements.txt

 ---

-### How to clone this repository in order to run the code locally on your machine
+### How I deployed the project on Heroku

-1. Created a new application using the Heroku dashboard.
+1. Create a new application using the Heroku dashboard.

 2. Go to settings tab, click on 'reveal config vars' and add config vars such as IP (0.0.0.0), PORT (5000), MongoDB Name, MongoDB URI (URL with DB name and password).

-3. Install Heroku via the console using 'npm install -g Heroku'.
+Add settings accordingly to settings.py.

+3. Postgres on Heroku and install [gunicorn]( ""), [dj-database-url]( ""), and [psycopg2-binary]( "")

 4. Log into Heroku via the console using 'heroku login' and follow the on screen instructions to log in.